Election (1999 film): Plot

 Jim has a tryst with Linda the day before the election.
-She asks him to rent a motel room for an after-school rendezvous, but fails to attend.
+She asks him to rent a motel room for an afternoon rendezvous, but fails to attend.
 When Jim drives to Linda's house to find her, he is stung by a bee on his eyelid.
-He returns home to find Linda and Diane talking.
-Knowing Linda has told Diane the truth about their encounter, he spends the night in his car.
+He returns home find Linda talking with a tearful Diane.
+Assuming that Linda has told Diane about their tryst, he spends the night in his car.

-Jim oversees the tally of the ballots, which finds Tracy winning by a single vote (cast by Paul).
-Seeing Tracy peering in on the vote count and preemptively celebrating, he spitefully disposes of two of Tracy's ballots, throwing the election to Paul.
-The discarded ballots are later discovered by a janitor who dislikes Jim, and Tracy becomes class president.
+A dejected Jim oversees the tally of the ballots, which results in Tracy winning by a single vote (cast by Paul).
+Seeing Tracy peeking in on the vote count and preemptively celebrating, he discards two of her ballots, throwing the election to Paul.
+The discarded ballots, however, are later discovered and reported by a janitor who dislikes Jim, leading Tracy to become class president.
 Jim is forced to resign, and the election rigging makes headlines.
 Diane divorces him, taking the house and most of their joint assets.

 Publicly humiliated, Jim leaves Nebraska and fulfills his dream of moving to New York City.
 He becomes a tour guide at the American Museum of Natural History and begins dating his co-worker Jillian.
-Paul develops an active social life at the University of Nebraska–Lincoln, though without Lisa, who dumps him.
+Following graduation, Paul develops an active social life at the University of Nebraska–Lincoln, though Lisa breaks up with him.
 Tammy finds a new girlfriend at her all-girls Catholic school.
-Tracy attends Georgetown University, where she similarly isolates herself from her peers due to her work-centric nature.
+Tracy attends Georgetown University, where she again isolates herself from her peers due to her single-minded focus on academics.

-On a visit to Washington, D.C., McAllister spots Tracy getting into a limousine with a Republican congressman.
-Infuriated that she will go through life as she did at Carver, he impulsively hurls a cup of soda at the limousine before fleeing.
-Later, while giving a museum tour to a group of elementary school children, a young girl enthusiastically raises her hand to answer a question in a manner that reminds Jim of Tracy; he ignores her.
+On a sightseeing visit to Washington, D.C., Jim spots Tracy getting into a limousine with a Nebraska congressman.
+He impulsively hurls a cup of soda at the limousine before fleeing.
+Later, while giving a museum tour to a group of elementary school children, a young girl enthusiastically raises her hand to answer a question.
+The gesture reminds Jim of Tracy, and he ignores her.